NPalopoli/collaborative-science-for-librarians/episodes/open-science.md

 ### Social Impact

-Open science involves an unavoidable cultural shift.
-It ensures that research processes, methods, and data are transparent and easily accessible to others.
+Open science ensures that research processes, methods, and data are transparent and easily accessible to others.
 This transparency facilitates the verification and reproducibility of research, enhancing the reliability of scientific findings.

-Open science practices can reduce barriers between researchers and other stakeholders, such as the public, policymakers, and practitioners, by offering them access to the different stages of the research workflow.
-This engagement has the potential to foster public trust in science and promote decision-making based on evidence.
+As a result, it can reduce barriers between researchers and other stakeholders, such as the public, policymakers, and practitioners, by offering them access to the different stages of the research workflow.

 ### Equity and Inclusivity

 Open practices help level the playing field for researchers and institutions that may have limited access to expensive subscription-based journals or research databases.
-Open access and open data initiatives promote inclusivity and equal opportunity for researchers, regardless of their affiliation or location.

-These practices can promote empowering opportunities for researchers, celebrating diversity and inclusion, in contrast to closed and individual-centered data analysis approaches.
+Open access and open data initiatives promote empowering and equal opportunities for researchers, regardless of their affiliation or location, celebrating diversity and inclusion.

 ### Global Collaboration

 Open practices enable researchers from diverse geographical, cultural, and socioeconomic backgrounds to collaborate more effectively.
 It facilitates cross-border collaborations and the pooling of resources and expertise, leading to a broader and more inclusive scientific community.
-It can also provide greater opportunities for interdisciplinary research across institutions worldwide.

 ### Accelerating Scientific Progress

 Collaboration drives innovation.
 Open practices promote collaboration and knowledge sharing, allowing researchers to build upon existing work.
 This increases efficiency by reusing data, reducing costs, and avoiding duplicated work.
 This accelerates the pace of scientific discovery.

-Greater efficiency and speed.
-Open data practices also drive efficiency by enabling real-time, data-driven decision-making (Adams, 2018; SPARC, n.d.).
 The sharing of data reduces transaction costs; increases reproducibility and reuse of data; decreases redundancy; and drives greater transparency, heightened efficiency, and accelerated sustainable innovation

 ::::::::::::::::::::::::::::::::::::: challenge